Prince Charles of Prussia

 Prince Frederick Charles Alexander of Prussia (Friedrich Karl Alexander; 29 June 1801 – 21 January 1883) was a younger son of Frederick William III of Prussia.
 He served as a Prussian general for much of his adult life and became the first Herrenmeister (Grand Master) of the Order of Saint John after its restoration as a chivalric order.
 Nevertheless, he is perhaps remembered more often for his patronage of art and for his sizable collections of art and armor.

 Background and family

-Charles was born in Charlottenburg Palace near Berlin, the third son of Frederick William III of Prussia by his wife Louise of Mecklenburg-Strelitz.
+Charles was born in Charlottenburg Palace near Berlin, the third son of Frederick William III of Prussia by his first wife, Louise of Mecklenburg-Strelitz.
 He was named Frederick Charles Alexander at birth, but came to be known as Charles, because there were several other Fredericks in his family at that time.
 His father was already King of Prussia by the time of Charles' birth, and both of his elder brothers were to succeed to the throne, while his elder sister Charlotte would marry Tsar Nicholas I of Russia.
 Charles also had two younger sisters, Alexandra and Louise, and a younger brother, Albert.
 His male line granddaughter Princess Louise Margaret of Prussia married Prince Arthur, Duke of Connaught and Strathearn, third son of Queen Victoria.